o2r-project/architecture/docs/05_building-block-view.md

 #### 5.2.3 Whitebox Execution Infrastructure

-Such an infrastructure could be either self-hosted, e.g. [Docker Swarm](https://www.docker.com/products/docker-swarm)-based, or use a cloud service provide, such as [Amazon EC2](https://aws.amazon.com/ec2/), [Docker Cloud](http://cloud.docker.com/), or even use contrinuous integration platforms such as [Travis CI](https://travis-ci.org/) or [Gitlab CI](https://about.gitlab.com/gitlab-ci/).
+Such an infrastructure could be either self-hosted, e.g. [Docker Swarm](https://www.docker.com/products/docker-swarm)-based, or use a cloud service provide, such as [Amazon EC2](https://aws.amazon.com/ec2/), [Docker Cloud](http://cloud.docker.com/), or even use continuous integration platforms such as [Travis CI](https://travis-ci.org/) or [Gitlab CI](https://about.gitlab.com/gitlab-ci/).

 #### 5.2.4 Whitebox Data Repositories